 - One year loss of telephone privileges

 John protested, saying that he would need to use the phone to communicate with his family.
 The DHO listened, then told John that he should have thought about his family before he broke the law.

 Obviously, John did not surrender to prison with an intention of violating any prison rules.
 Yet the system did not accommodate him.
-Fortunately, our experts at Prison Professor succeeded in helping Margaret and John to reverse that finding.
-We were able to show that when authorities locked John in SHU, they failed to provide him with an inmate handbook that explained the rules pertaining to three-way calls.
-As a consequence, we prevailed on appeal through administrative-remedy, but four months passed before John was able to use the phone or visit his family.
+Fortunately, John succeeded in reversing that finding.
+When authorities locked John in SHU, they failed to provide him with an inmate handbook that explained the rules pertaining to three-way calls.
+As a consequence, John prevailed on appeal through administrative-remedy,.
+But four months passed before John was able to use the phone or visit his family.

-Situations like the one above convince our experts at Prison Professor that we have an obligation to prepare more clients for the challenges of confinement before they surrender.
-Even though an individual doesn’t have any intention of violating the disciplinary code, the bureaucracy of confinement can bring unanticipated consequences.
+Even though a person doesn’t have any intention of violating the disciplinary code, the bureaucracy of confinement can bring unanticipated consequences.

-Once a staff member becomes aware that inmate has violated the disciplinary code, the staff member writes a shot.
+Once a staff member becomes aware that a person has violated the disciplinary code, the staff member writes a shot.
 Rules encourage the staff member to write the shot within 24 hours, but it’s not absolutely necessary for a staff member to comply with the 24-hour rule.
-At Prison Professor, we encourage our clients to know and understand all of the rules because staff members will expect all prisoners to comply with those rules.
-Nevertheless, we tell our clients not to expect staff members to abide by all policies designed to govern the institution.

 - Time the officer became aware of the incident